On the Ziv-Merhav theorem beyond Markovianity II: leveraging the thermodynamic formalism: Proof of Theorem

 \subsection{Preliminaries}

-Note that the above heuristic arguments rely on the words in the mZM parsing growing in length as~$N$ increases.
+Note that the above heuristic arguments rely on the words in the mZM parsing being long enough when~$N$ is large enough.
 It turns out that, for some technical arguments, we will also need these length not to grow too fast as $N$ increases.
 This is why the following \emph{a priori} bounds on the length of the words in the mZM parsing will play an important role in establishing every ingredient.
-For the rest of this section, we will denote these \emph{a priori} bounds by $\ell_{-,N}$ and $\ell_{+,N}$ (sometimes simply $\ell_\pm$) where
+For the rest of this section, we will denote this \emph{a priori} upper bound by